amethon/www/_shelf/Wonders_of_Abyssopelagia-1.md

 Dear Journal,

 On this, the second day of our journey upon the L'Exploration, I have grown accustomed to life aboard the ship.
-It is with great surprise that I have observed the strong bond of unity and botherhood that exists among the crew.
+It is with great surprise that I have observed the strong bond of unity and brotherhood that exists among the crew.

 One notable occurrence during the day was an altercation between myself and Henri, a member of the deck crew.
 A misunderstanding regarding a task assigned to me led to a heated disagreement, but thanks to the intervention of Captain Pierre and the rest of the crew, the issue was swiftly resolved and we were able to continue on as before.
 Despite the initial conflict, I am grateful to be a part of such a supportive and understanding team.